huni1023/data_visualization/README.md

 - network (text, people, ...)

 ## Etc
-i earn knowledge from Internet where lots of people share knowledge for free.
+for writing this code, i earn knowledges and insights from Internet where lots of people share their knowledge for free.

-so in this python code is not my own code
+so python code in this repository is not my belonging.